ryanrolds/presentations/slides/cicd.md

 # 🤷What's missing?

-* Makefile with build, test, and lint targets
+* 📝 Makefile with build, test, and lint targets
-* ArgoCD configuration for Test
+* 🐙 ArgoCD configuration for Test
-* AWS infrastructure for Production
+* 🏗️ AWS IaC for Production
-* Secrets management
+* 🤫 Secrets management

 ???
 How many of you have used Makefiles?